CubeVic/coinmarketcapAPI/README.md

 This client provides support for the basic or free tier at the moment.
 However, it is open for extension to anyone who has access to paid packages.

-It provides access to all the available endpoint on the API and produce a result similar to the original API with some minor difference.
+It provides access to all the available endpoints on the API and produces a result similar to the original API with some minor difference.
-The most relevant difference is the addition of a list of keys available in each answer, as shown in the bellow example.
+The most relevant difference is the addition of a list of keys available in each answer, as shown in the below example.
 ```json
 {
       "metadata": {